 Generators.
 As mentioned previously, an expression may produce a sequence of results.
 This occurs in situations in which there is more than one possible result of a computation.
+An example is in which both 3 and 13 are possible results.

+'''

-An example is find("e", "They sit like bumps on a log.")
+find("e", "They sit like bumps on a log.")

+'''